DPGAlliance/dpg-resources/docs/eligibility/impact-breath.md

 ### Breadth

-**Breadth** refers to the range and diversity of end-users or beneficiaries who can directly use the solution and derive SDG-linked value from it.
+This refers to the range and diversity of end-users or beneficiaries who can directly use the solution and derive SDG-linked value from it.

 **High Breadth** solutions:
 - Are useful across multiple sectors, communities, or user groups.